openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 If the only constructor is declared inaccessible, then no class instance can be created.

-A compile-time error occurs if two constructors in a class are declared, and have identical signatures.
+A :index:`compile-time error` occurs if two constructors in a class are declared, and have identical signatures.

 See :ref:`Throwing Functions` for the ``throws``, and :ref:`Rethrowing Functions` for the ``rethrows`` mark.